BAndresen/instructor_assistant/README.md

 ### Use Dive Templates

-Create and customize templates to complete faster.
+Create and customize templates to complete even faster.
 Each Instructor has a unique way of conducting the PADI Open Water Course and often repeats parts of the course schedule.
 For example, for the Confined Water One dive an Instructor may also complete Knowledge Review Section One, 200m swim and the 10min float on the same day.
-Templates allow you to save these matching date pairs so you only need to complete the Confined Water One field date.
+Dive Templates allow you to save these matching date pairs so you only need to complete the Confined Water One field date.
 After pressing the "Set Template" button the subsequent date pairs will be updated.

 ### Import Student Information
 The option to import bulk student information is available.
 Currently the Instructor Assistant App supports imports from an excel file with the following column headings.